michelc/blog2/_posts/2019-12-17-new-css-tips-to-know.md

 </div>
 ```

 Well, that doesn't work...
-The Markdown code inside the `div` tag is not transformed into html :( For the simplest cases with only one link, I used to replace the `div.insert` tag by its Markdown equivalent, using the `{:.insert}` syntax:
+The Markdown code inside the `div` tag is not transformed into html :( For the simplest cases with only one link, I used to replace the `div.encart` tag by its Markdown equivalent, using the `{:.encart}` syntax:

 ```
 {:.encart}